-SphenoCath Migraine Headache Block in Frisco & Dallas, TX
+SphenoCath Migraine Headache Block Treatment Dallas and Frisco, TX

 Chronic headache sufferers find little relief with most medical therapies currently available.
 It is estimated that nearly two-thirds of chronic headache sufferers give up on prescription medications due to ineffectiveness or unpleasant side-effects and simply resign to living with their pain.
 However, there is another option, known as the SphenoCath, that pain specialists, including Dr. Morchower can offer chronic headache sufferers so they find pain relief and improved quality of life.

 Located behind the nose is a group of nerve cells that connect to the trigeminal nerve, the main nerve frequently responsible for causing headaches.
 This group of nerves is called the Sphenopalatine Ganglion (SPG).
 These nerves carry information about sensation, including pain, and also plays a role in autonomic functions, such as tear production and nasal congestion.
 Pain specialists and other specialists who manage and treat headache disorders have discovered that the link between the SPG and the trigeminal nerve is important in headache development.
 Through the application of local anesthetics (numbing medications) the SPG can be blocked or partially blocked which in turn reduces head and facial pain.

 First described in the 1900’s, sphenopalatine ganglion blocks used a technique that involved applying numbing medication onto cotton swabs which were then inserted into the back of the nose where the SPG resides.
 Other SPG block techniques involved using a needle to inject the SPG through an area on the cheek.
 This method is rather invasive, and usually involved the use of an x-ray machine to correctly place the injection.